Chapter 171 — Driver's License

 Court May Recommend Suspension

-Courts must report traffic violations to the Department of Public Safety within 10 days.
-Judges can recommend license …
+Courts must report most traffic convictions to the Department of Public Safety within 10 days (parking, defective …

 171.161